igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
 `sensitive_function.owner` shadows `Bug.owner`.
-As a result, the use of `owner` inside `sensitive_function` might be incorrect.
+As a result, the use of `owner` in `sensitive_function` might be incorrect.

 ### Recommendation
-Rename the local variable so as not to mistakenly overshadow any state variable/function/modifier/event definitions.
+Rename the local variables that shadow another component.

-## Void Constructor
+## Void constructor
 ### Configuration
 * Check: `void-cst`
 * Severity: `Low`
 * Confidence: `High`

 ### Description
-Detect the call to a constructor not implemented
+Detect the call to a constructor that is not implemented

 ### Exploit Scenario: